English

 • Degrees Offered: MA in English (streams for Creative Writing, Academic, Gender and Sexuality in Literature), PhD in English (streams for Creative Writing, Academic, Gender and Sexuality in Literature), Direct-Entry PhD

 • Application Deadline: Dec.
 1 (for PhD); Jan.
 8 (for MA).
 Late applications cannot be considered for the PhD.
+MA applications can be considered until May 30 but cannot be considered for funding.
 International applicants should apply by the relevant deadline in order to have the best chance of meeting immigration requirements.

 • Study Options: Thesis, Dissertation